 The Bernese Mountain Dog’s docile and friendly nature has made it one of the most popular farm dogs across the globe.
-As a family dog, it shows lifelong loyalty to its loved ones and proves thoroughly loyal and affectionate.
 Thanks to its high tolerance level, it reacts in a very calm manner to environmental stimuli.
-Aggressive behaviour is totally alien to this friend of humans.

-In more precise terms, the story of the Bernese Mountain Dog only commenced at the start of the 20th century and is closely linked to an area called Dürrbach and its local tavern.
+In more precise terms, the story of the modern Bernese Mountain Dog began at the start of the 20th century and is closely linked to an area called Dürrbach and its local tavern.
 The guest house’s courtyard acted as a meeting point for villagers, travellers and merchants and was the home of these large, tricolour dogs.
-The earlier name “Dürrbächler” can also be traced back to this region in the canton of Bern, where this pedigree dog was widespread in its infancy.
 Upon the advice of a Bernese innkeeper, the Dürrbäch Dogs were shown at a canine exhibition for the first time in 1902.
-Here and at the following exhibitions, interest in these attractive dogs hitherto only known to a few people in Switzerland grew rapidly.
+Here and at the following exhibitions, interest in these attractive dogs grew rapidly.
 In 1907, the Swiss Dürrbach Club was founded in order to lead the pedigree breeding process.
 Swiss geologist and cynologist Prof. Dr. Albert Heim, who worked on drafting the first breed standard, was behind the suggestion to rename the Dürrbächler as the Bernese Mountain Dog.
-The reason was supposedly that the new name was catchier and also stressed the relationship with Swiss Mountain Dogs.
-Thanks to its good physical and social qualities and attractive appearance, the Bernese Mountain Dog soon also enjoyed great popularity beyond Switzerland.

-As farm and utility dogs that were mainly deployed as draught dogs for itinerant tradesman, as well as guarding farms and herding cattle, characteristics such as will to work, alertness, strength and robust health were initially of utmost importance.
-When utility dogs gradually ended up out of work due to industrialisation, many were quick to recognise these good-natured and harmonious canines as perfect family dogs.
-Breeders gave ever greater priority to maintaining benevolent social characteristics and initially bred focusing on aesthetic appeal too.
-For a short time, these attractive pedigree dogs were considered so-called “fashion dogs”.
-The consequence came in the form of character faults and hereditary defects caused by uncontrolled mass breeding by irresponsible hobby breeders, who wanted to make a quick buck out of selling attractive family dogs.
+When utility dogs gradually ended up out of work due to industrialisation, many of these dogs were not required as working dogs.
+For this reason and their gentle demeanor, they became popular as family pets.
+Therefore, breeders gave priority to maintaining social characteristics.
+For a short time, these pedigree dogs were considered so-called “fashion dogs”.
+As a result, many had character faults and hereditary defects caused by uncontrolled mass breeding.
 Thankfully, fans of the original breed type put an end to this period.
-Health and longevity are once again the determining factors of today’s breeding selection.
-Rules for breeding Bernese Mountain Dogs are strict.
-In order to reduce hereditary diseases and improve the breed's state of health, breeding values are consulted that take into consideration the parent animals, siblings and other relatives.
+Health is once again the determining factor of today’s breeding selection.
 Nevertheless, Bernese Mountain Dogs still have a low life expectancy of 7 to 10 years.
-Joint problems (HD and ED), renal diseases and cancer are the most common complaints this pedigree breed has to contend with.
+Joint problems, renal diseases and cancer are the most common illnesses this pedigree breed has to contend with.

-There are lots of dog accessories to buy before a puppy can move in with you – and an awful lot to think about too.
 Your dog’s diet is something you should definitely give thought to beforehand.
-Your breeder will be on hand to provide advice and can give you a comprehensive nutrition plan for the first few weeks the puppy lives with you.
-You should definitely continue to provide the breeder's food they are accustomed to for a while, since it is ideally adapted to the needs of young Mountain Dogs.
-After all, puppies have different nutrient requirements to adult dogs.
-When you eventually wish to change the food, you should phase out the standard food very slowly and gradually so that your dog’s stomach can get used to the new food.
+Your breeder should provide advice and can give you a comprehensive nutrition plan for the first few weeks the puppy lives with you.
+When you eventually wish to change the food, you should phase out the standard food very slowly and gradually so that your dog’s stomach can accustom.

-In order to avoid your Bernese Mountain Dog from becoming overweight and to prevent health problems, you should ensure it follows a balanced and species-appropriate diet, as well as undertaking sufficient exercise.
-The most suitable food is high in meat content and mixed with lots of fruit and vegetables.
+You should ensure to feed your dog breed-appropriate food.
+The best food is high in meat content and mixed with lots of fruit and vegetables.
 You can opt for either dry or wet food.
-The BARF method has now been established as an alternative to manufactured products and is limited exclusively to raw foods.
-Proponents of the BARF method emphasise above all the valuable ingredients that still feature in raw meat and vegetables, but which are lost when boiled.
-If you are unsure which form of nutrition is suitable for your Bernese Mountain Dog, it's best to approach your breeder or vet, who can devise an individual diet plan for your dog.
-After all, there are many factors that determine what a dog needs.
+The BARF is popular as an alternative method.
+Proponents of this method emphasise the valuable ingredients that still feature in raw meat and vegetables, but which are lost when boiled.
+There are many factors that determine what a dog needs.
 The right diet isn’t just affected by breed and sex, but also by weight, age and activity level.

 Along with nutrition, you primarily need to consider how to house your dog in a species-appropriate manner.
 First of all, large Bernese Mountain Dogs need lots of space, so a house with a garden or even a farm is ideal.
 These freedom-loving dogs are definitely not suitable for living in city apartments.
 Consider too that puppies aren’t allowed to climb the stairs during the first few months after they are born in order to protect their legs, which are still not fully grown.
 As a result, an apartment without a lift is entirely out of the question.
 A ground-level entrance to your home can also be a great advantage at a later date, when your fully-grown dog reaches old age and is longer able to climb the stairs but is too heavy for you to carry.